-- 1. Implement changes from the revised Beach Hut Strategy, as set out below: - a.
-Implement short term changes for standard licences for Beach Huts in April 2023; - b.
-Implement new commercial leases following expressions of interest, against a set of criteria; - c.
-Devise and publish new colour palette for Beach Huts; - Evaluate which Beach Huts have balconies and verandas which do not conform to the specification.
+- 1. Implement changes from the revised Beach Hut Strategy, as set out below: - Implement short term changes for standard licences for Beach Huts in April, to set out conditions relating to rentals and vehicular access to promenades; - Implement new commercial leases following expressions of interest, against a set of criteria; - c.
+Work with Beach Hut owners and stakeholders to develop a revised specification; - d.
+Evaluate which Beach Huts have balconies and verandas which do not conform to the specification.
 Work with those beach hut users to make suitable amendments or removal where appropriate; - e.
-Work with Beach Hut owners and stakeholders to develop a revised specification; - f.
-Replace licence agreements with leases by 1 April 2024 - 2.
-Complete review of potential areas for new beach huts both individually and on a larger scale. - 3.
-Devise business case for Beach Hut development programme for a future decision, including a costed plan for investment into additional resources and seafront improvements.
+Replace licence agreements with leases from 1 April 2024 - 2.
+Complete review of potential areas for new beach huts both individually and on a larger scale.

-- 4. Review financing of seafronts and set out costed proposals for sustainable investment in the long term, to aspire towards public maintaining public assets to a high standard. - Subject to funding, consider purchasing additional deployable CCTV Cameras for seafront locations.
+- Devise business case for Beach Hut development programme for a future decision, including a costed plan for investment into additional resources and seafront improvements. - Review financing of seafronts and consider costed proposals for sustainable investment in the long term, to aspire towards public maintaining public assets to a high standard. - Subject to funding, consider purchasing additional deployable CCTV Cameras for seafront locations.
 This will be considered through the business planning process referred to in this strategy. - 6.
-Continue with District Wide Beach Hut Associations a minimum of twice per year.
+Continue with District Wide Beach Hut Associations meeting a minimum of twice per year.